Markcanfly/AHKpressandhold/README.md

 # macosaccents
-An Autohotkey script made to mimic the macOS accent menu
+An AutoHotkey script made to mimic the macOS accent menu

-The script itself only requires AutoHotkey to be installed.
+*The script itself only requires AutoHotkey to be installed, you only need Python to easily update the script.*

 Basic variations taken from the US layout (international)